 Correlation vs Covariance – Meaning

-Covariance could be anywhere between -∞ to +∞, and more the value, the better is the relationship between the variables.
-For instance, a positive number would mean direct relationship, meaning an increase in one would result in a corresponding increase in another.
+Covariance could be anywhere between -∞ to +∞, and the more the value, the better the relationship between the variables.
+For instance, a positive number would mean a direct relationship, meaning an increase in one would result in a corresponding increase in another.
 A negative number would mean an inverse relationship between two variables.

-Now that you would have got some idea about what both these terms mean, let’s see the differences between correlation vs covariance.
+Now that you would have got some idea about what both these terms mean let’s see the differences between correlation vs covariance.

 Correlation vs Covariance – Differences